Machine Learning and Deep Learning Courses on YouTube

 Full Stack Deep Learning

-Bonus Tracks: CV and RL — The Fun Stuff
+Bonus Tracks: CV and RL, the Fun Stuff

 -